ibmresilient/resilient-community-apps/fn_url_void/README.md

     python ./fn_url_void/setup.py sdist

-The resulting .tar.gz file can be installed usin:
+The resulting .tar.gz file can be installed for production using:

     pip install <filename>.tar.gz